Customer-held evidence. Local verification. Clear trust boundaries.

 | Model policies shape what an agent tends to do. | Provides a deterministic accountability record of what the action actually was. |

-| Human approvals add oversight. | Proves whether approval was required and whether it was present. |
+| Human approvals add oversight. | Verifies whether approval was required and whether it was present. |

 | Access controls limit destinations and capabilities. | Verifies that a permitted destination received an authorized action, not just any action. |

-What GeoClear proves.
-What GeoClear does not prove.
+What GeoClear verifies.
+What it does not.

-| GeoClear proves | GeoClear does not prove |
+| GeoClear verifies | GeoClear does not |

 |---|---|